hiphops-io/hiphops-io.github.io/docs/start-about.md

 #### Configure in code 𝍌

 UI driven workflow builders or YAML configs are fine for simple pipelines, but become unwieldy and difficult to maintain as complexity grows.
-Defining flows in your native language can be powerful, but it's unlikely that the first choice of language is the same for everyone in an org.
-They also tend to force much more boilerplate.
+On the other hand, defining automations in full-fledged programming languages is complex and introduces boilerplate setup that isn't useful for most business/process automation work.

-Hiphops is configured via HCL - the same language used by products such as Terraform and Docker Bake.
-HCL provides a good mix of expressions, built in functions and a low barrier to entry with a config-like syntax.
+Hiphops is configured via an easy to learn syntax that allows you to define precise behaviour without fluff.
+It's a great balance of control vs simplicity.

-Deploy Hiphops configs as you would any other code, so it fits into your existing change flow.
+> For the curious, our syntax is a simplified HCL - the same language used by products such as Terraform and Docker Bake.
+HCL provides a good mix of expressions, built in functions and a low barrier to entry.

-#### Interactive and accessible 👌
+#### Custom UIs for manually triggered automations

-Automations are only as valuable as they are accessible.
-Automations that require technical users to drive them or babysite them effectively force technical team members to spend time on basic admin.
-They also provide a poor experience to non-technical teams (such as HR) that may want to self-serve for things such as user onboarding.
+Automations are great, but having the ability to trigger them via a UI is sublime.

-Whilst Hiphops pipelines can run in response to events (in the same way as your CI/CD), you can also configure custom UIs that are accessible to all team members.
+Wrap up a multi-step process in a Hiphops automation and have a UI to trigger it in a few lines of config.
+Perfect for adhoc back office tasks.

 #### Extensible ➕